Loading...

 Choose Plain Yogurt

-Incorporate toppings such as chia seeds, flaxseeds, or oats to slow down the absorption of glucose.
+Incorporate fiber-rich toppings like chia seeds, flaxseeds, or a small amount of oats.
+Fiber can help slow down the absorption of sugar.

 Discover